Meet Chris McCarthy

 High School Seniors

-South Shore seniors who want portraits that capture who they actually are at this moment — their personality, their style, their energy.
-Not a backdrop and a posed smile.
+South Shore seniors who want portraits that capture who they actually are at this moment — their personality, their style, their energy — shot at the beaches, parks, and locations they grew up around.

 Expecting Mothers

-Women in their third trimester who want to preserve this chapter beautifully — studio or outdoor, solo or with partner and children, elegant or warm and candid.
+Women in their third trimester who want to preserve this chapter outdoors at golden hour — solo, with partner, or with older children — at South Shore beaches, gardens, and coastline.

 Photography doesn't happen in isolation.
 I'm an active member of several artist organizations rooted in the same communities I photograph in.